Murder of Zoe Nelson: Reactions

 Following the verdict, it was revealed that Bayne had been released from prison after he had served an 18-month sentence for assault and robbery in Hamilton, just seven weeks before he murdered Nelson.
 He had previously been imprisoned on four occasions, following convictions for drugs charges, assault and theft.
 D/Supt Robertson gave a statement to the media after the verdicts were delivered, saying: "Zoe Nelson was a young 17-year-old girl with everything to live for.
 She had many friends and a loving family in Newmains.
 Robert Bayne ruthlessly took her life and tried to dispose of her body in a cold-blooded attack.
 This was a particularly horrific crime and now that Bayne has been convicted, Zoe's family and the local community can hopefully try and move forward knowing [he] will not be a threat for a considerable period of time.
 He showed no remorse for his vile actions or the effect this murder had on Zoe's close family, who remain devastated by her loss.
 When the verdict was raised you saw what he can do.
 So the streets will be a lot safer, and hopefully the Nelson family can move on knowing that he is behind bars."
 Lady Dorrian said: "This has been... a somewhat distressing case and a stressful one."
 Nelson's uncle told reporters: "It's a relief to know he's in prison but it's not justice.
 He should be tortured like he tortured Zoe."
 Bayne's grandmother said: "I am so incredibly sorry about what happened.
 The lives of two families have been ruined by this tragedy."

+On December 15, 2022, police were called to Laura Anne Nelson's flat in Bellshill after it was reported she hadn't been seen in a number of days and a neighbour had noticed that the heating had been left on within the home.
+After making their way into the residence, police then discovered the 29-year-old's body in the flat.
+A Police Scotland spokeswoman did not disclose the cause of death, however they did confirm there were no suspicious circumstances surrounding the death.